shopware/frontends/apps/docs/src/getting-started/cms/overwriting-cms.md

 `templates/vue-demo-store/components/cms/block/CmsBlockProductListing.vue`

 :::tip HINT 💡
 You can only override components that start with Cms.
-For example, you cannot override SwProductCart (this is an internal component).
-If you want to have your own SwProductCart, you need to overwrite the Cms component that is using the SwProductCard and then replace it with your e.g. CustomProductCard.
+For example, you cannot override SwProductCard (this is an internal component).
+If you want to have your own SwProductCard, you need to overwrite the Cms component that is using the SwProductCard and then replace it with your e.g. CustomProductCard.
 :::

 ### Resolving folder structure